Making a rapid shift to a remote work model can have its challenges, but these CIOs share how they have adapted given the circumstances.

 But it’s even harder when you have to make a rapid shift, as many companies had to do in an effort to stop the spread of COVID-19.

-Naturally, this rapid conversion was the central theme of a pair of CIO peer group meetings I hosted a couple weeks ago.
-We’ve been meeting bi-monthly for about three years now to share challenges and provide helpful feedback to each other.
+Naturally, this rapid conversion was the central theme of a pair of CIO peer group meetings I hosted as teams were transitioning.
+The group meets bi-monthly to share challenges and provide helpful feedback to one other.

 The CIO’s stories of moving and adapting to a remote work model shared six common themes: collaboration, network bandwidth issues, work and life balance, budget and planning impacts, and unexpected benefits.